History of King's College London: Foundation

 Several potential sites for King's were discussed by the provisional committee, including Buckingham Palace and Regent's Park.
 In December 1828, Peel proposed to the Bishop of London that the college be granted a site between the Strand and the Thames, running parallel to the yet unfinished Somerset House at a peppercorn rent in perpetuity.
 This was accepted, despite concerns of the effect of the nearby slums and theatres on the Strand on students' health and morals, and the grant was made in June 1829, with the condition that the river-front be completed in five years, matching the design of Somerset House, and the rest of the college in ten.
 The architect Robert Smirke was selected to design the building, and plans were approved (scaled back from the original budget of £150,000) in July 1829.

 With the site selected and construction ready to begin, a royal charter incorporating 'King's College, London' was granted by George IV on 14 August 1829, stating the intention of the new educational institution:

 Now the college was established as a legal entity with a defined constitution, the provisional committee handed over the management of the project to the College Council.
 The charter vested the government of the college in this council, consisting of nine official governors, five of whom were clergy, eight life governors, a treasurer, and 24 other members of the corporation.
-King's College, as established by the royal charter, was a for-profit college with dividends payable to proprietors of up to four percent of profits, similar (save for King's being incorporated) to the joint stock company of London University.
+King's College, as established by the royal charter, was a for-profit college with dividends payable to proprietors of up to four per cent of profits, similar (save for King's being incorporated) to the joint stock company of London University.
 Despite it not being a charity, the Archbishop of Canterbury was appointed Visitor to the college by the charter.

 On 26 November 1829, the contract for the building work was let.
 Under this contract, the body of the building was to cost just under £64,000 and was to be completed by 1 December 1831.
 As it happened, work on the "carcass" of the building was completed by late 1830 and fitting out began.
 The main building, including the hall and the chapel, was finished for the opening of the college on 8 October 1831, although a lot of building and fitting remained to be completed elsewhere on the site.
 The cost so far had been £85,900 out of £113,600 raised.